gitter-badger/server-4/docs/source/intro.rst

    is a release)

 **Decentralisation**
-   In short, I am not interested in ping times from my monitoring host to server X. I am interested in ping times from the offices in Paris and Madrid to the server in Berlin.
+   In short, most of the time you are not interested in ping times from your monitoring host to server X.
+   You are interested in ping times from the offices in Paris and Madrid to the server in Berlin.

 **REST API**
    It is impossible to prepare for any scenario of hosts or services that require monitoring.
 Therefor it is important that the interface to Argux is clear and easy to use.

-   If all else fails, you could store your metrics with ``CURL``
+It will have client API's in several programming languages, but if all else fails you could control it with ``CURL``.

 **Encryption**
    Since Argux is using basic HTTP requests, you can simply configure